dralezero/sammi-buttons/README.md

 Button will match chatter's message with list and then turn visibility of matching source on for N seconds.

 For Subs only, check trigger option.
-Only need to add chatter to list once.
-Don't need to remove from list.
+Keep chatter in the list and the sub only trigger will control walkon or not.

 ## twitch-command-sleeper-mods.json